-Figure 1.1: The Pharo download files.
+Figure 1.1: The Pharo download files for one of the supported platforms.

 1. The virtual machine (VM) is the only part of the system that is different for each operating system and processor.
 Pre-compiled virtual machines are available for all the major computing environments.
-In Figure 1.1 we see the VM for the Mac is called Squeak 4.0.1beta1U.app.
-1
+In Figure 1.1 we see the VM for the selected platform is called Pharo.exe.

 - 2. The sources file contains the source code for all of the parts of Pharo that don't change very frequently.
 In Figure 1.1 it is called SqueakV39.sources. - 3.
 The current system image is a snapshot of a running Pharo system, frozen in time.
 It consists of two files: an .image file, which contains the state of all of the objects in the system (including classes and methods, since they are objects too), and a .changes file, which contains a log of all of the changes to the source code of the system.
-In Figure 1.1, we see that we are using the PBE image and changes files.
-Actually, we will use a slightly different image in this book.
+In Figure 1.1, these files are called pharo.image and pharo.changes.